superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 prompt_builder = PromptBuilder(template=template)
 ```

 For our generator, we will be using Zephyr-7b-beta, which is a popular fine-tuned model based on [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1).
-It's a comparatively small yet performant choice..
+It's a comparatively small yet performant choice.
 The model settings include various optimizations to improve efficiency and performance, such as loading the model in 4-bit quantization to save memory and processing power.

 ```python
 import torch